-The following schemes will be removed from the capital programme subject to the Full Council's approval next month:
+The following schemes have been agreed to be removed from the capital programme:

 If all planned schemes were to continue to go ahead within their predicted timescales, then there would be an underlying need to borrow £400 million by 31 March 2025.
-The consultation, with Guildford residents detailed below, has helped shape our decision to remove these projects.
+Our consultation with Guildford residents helped shape our decision to remove these projects.

 We receive around 5% of the Council Tax that we collect.
-For an average 'Band D' property Council Tax payment we keep £200 a year.
-Surrey County Council receives the majority receiving 76% with the Police and Crime Commissioner for Surrey receiving 13% and Parish Councils 2%.
-For this £200 we have been able to provide around £450 of services per household through commercial income such as property investment, car parking and income from sports facilities.
-Before Covid-19, these brought in around £21 million each year.
+For an average 'Band D' property Council Tax payment we will keep £181.82 a year.
+For this £181.82 we have been able to provide around £450 of services per household through commercial income such as property investment, car parking and income from sports facilities.

 Investing and maintaining services

-We have been streamlining and modernising our services to become more efficient through our Future Guildford Transformation Programme, which enables us to save £4.9 million a year in 2021-22 compared to our spend 2 years ago.
+We have been streamlining and modernising our services to become more efficient through our Future Guildford Transformation Programme, which enables us to save £4.9 million in 2021-22 compared to our spend two years ago.

-In December 2020 we asked our residents where we should prioritise our spending for the medium-term.
-An independent, experienced research company called SMSR Ltd undertook this work on our behalf.
-We asked our residents by phoning a representative group of 1,100 people aged 16-65+ years-old who were selected by random sampling.
-We also provided an online survey with the same questions which 381 residents completed.
-We promoted this through our website, the local press and radio and through our own corporate media channels.
-We also shared the survey with all of our councillors, parish councils, residents' associations and other partner agencies.
+We asked our residents where we should prioritise our spending for the medium-term in December 2020.
 The services which residents told us they didn't feel were high priority for our spending were arts and heritage, and tourism.
 They also felt transport and parking and public facilities such as public toilets were less important.
 These results will inform our savings strategy.

 Last year (2020) a new high-level action plan was agreed that will help us to continue to work towards achieving net-zero carbon by 2030.
 This will include developing a series of projects that aim to reduce carbon emissions through our operational services across the borough.
 To help reduce emissions and improve air quality, we will be installing 20 new Electric Vehicle Charging Points in Guildford town centre and putting additional charging points in our car parks.

-There are also new initiatives in place to help residents across Surrey reduce their carbon emissions and save money.
-A new Green Homes Grant of up to £15,000 will help eligible owner-occupied households to improve the energy efficiency of their homes and save money.
+A new Green Homes Grant of up to £15,000 will help eligible owner-occupied households in Surrey improve the energy efficiency of their homes and save money.